fly-apps/redis/README.md

 ## Deploy

 We're ready to deploy now.
 Run `fly deploy` and the Redis app will be created and launched on the cloud.
-Once complete you can connect to it using the `redis-cli` command or any other redis client.
-Just remember to use port 10000, not the default port.
+Once complete you can connect to it using the `redis-cli` command or any other redis client from another application on the internal network.

 ## Notes